 Under the Table 1 approach you would ask the following questions when ever required to record a financial transaction in the firm’s accounts.

 - What accounts are involved?
 (There must be a minimum of 2)

 - What account group do they each belong?
 (They must belong to one of the five)

 - Has the financial transaction increased or decreased the $ amounts in this account?

 - Make sure that the total amount $ of the debits = the total $ amount of the credits.

-Table 2 – DEFINITIONS
+Table 2 - Definitions of Basic Accounting Concepts

 One ‘credit’ that worries most newcomers to accounting, is the one that appears on their bank statement.
 See they have just learnt that ‘cash at bank’ is an asset and according to Table 1 when you increase an asset you ‘debit’ it … so how come the credit balance in my bank account goes up when I deposit money … they ask.